kietpa/kietpa.github.io/content/posts/1-go-error-handling/index.md

 	return ""
 }
 ```
-### A New Type
+### A New Error Type
-In my experience, a more convenient way of implementing this in an API is to create a whole new type `APIError` that includes the HTTP status code along with the error message.
+In my experience, a more convenient way of implementing this in an API is to create a whole new error type `APIError` that includes the HTTP status code along with the error message.

 ```go